BUTR/Bannerlord.ButterLib/docs/articles/DelayedSubModule/Overview.md

  {
     base.OnSubModuleLoad();

-    // You first call Register() so the DubModule will be tracked by ButterLib DelayedSubModuleManager.Register<StoryModeSubModule>();
+    // You first call Register() so the SubModule will be tracked by ButterLib DelayedSubModuleManager.Register<StoryModeSubModule>();
     // You subscribe to the module's method call.
     // In this case, we do something after StoryModeSubModule.OnSubModuleLoad